 The rat pituitary glands were fixed in 4% paraformaldehyde, dehydrated in ethanol, cleared in xylol, and embedded in paraffin.
-The distal part of the glands was cut in a series of seven horizontal 5 μm thick sections through three levels (superior, middle and inferior) [11].
-The immunohistochemical localization of pituitary GH-cells was performed by the peroxidase-anti peroxidase (PAP) method.
+The distal part of the glands was cut in a series of seven horizontal 5 $\mu$ m-thick sections through three levels (superior, middle, and inferior) [11].
+The immunohistochemical localization of pituitary GH cells was performed using the peroxidase-antiperoxidase method.
 The procedure is described in detail elsewhere [5, 9, 11].

-All animal procedures were compliant with EU Directive 2010/63/EU and approved by the Local Animal Care Committee of the Faculty of Veterinary Medicine-Skopje (No. 0201-4506/2 from 7.11.2011).
+All animal procedures were compliant with EU Directive 2010/63/EU and approved by the Local Animal Care Committee of the Faculty of Veterinary Medicine - Skopje (No. 0201-4506/2 from 7.11.2011).